rosenpass/rosenpass/marzipan/README.md

 * `src/__init__.py` is the new script

 * call the old script from the Rosenpass repository's root directory with `./analyze.sh`
-* call the new script:
+* call the new script from the marzipan directory:
   * `nix run .# -- analyze $repo` where `$repo` is the absolute(?) path to the root directory of the Rosenpass repository.